Natya Shastra: Date and author

-The composition date of Nāṭyaśāstra is unknown, estimates vary between 500 BCE to 500 CE.
+The composition date of Nāṭya Shāstra is unknown.
+Estimates vary between 500 BCE to 500 CE.
 The text may have started in the 1st millennium BCE, expanded over time, and most scholars suggest, based on mention of this text in other Indian literature, that the first complete version of the text was likely finished between 200 BCE to 200 CE.
 The Nāṭyaśāstra is traditionally alleged to be linked to a 36,000 verse Vedic composition called Adibharata, however there is no corroborating evidence that such a text ever existed.

 The text has survived into the modern age in several manuscript versions, wherein the title of the chapters varies and in some cases the content of the few chapters differ.
 Some recensions show significant interpolations and corruption of the text, along with internal contradictions and sudden changes in style.
 Scholars such as PV Kane state that some text was likely changed as well as added to the original between the 3rd to 8th century CE, thus creating some variant editions, and the mixture of poetic verses and prose in a few extant manuscripts of Natyashastra may be because of this.
 According to Pramod Kale, who received a doctorate on the text from the University of Wisconsin, the surviving version of Natya Shastra likely existed by the 8th-century.

 The author of the Natya Shastra is unknown, and the Hindu tradition attributes it to the Rishi (sage) Bharata.
 It may be the work of several authors, but scholars disagree.
 Bharat Gupt states that the text stylistically shows characteristics of a single compiler in the existing version, a view shared by Kapila Vatsyayan.
 The Agni Purana, a generic encyclopedia, includes chapters on dramatic arts and poetry, which follow the Natyashastra format, but enumerates more styles and types of performance arts, which states Winternitz, may reflect an expansion in studies of the arts by the time Agni Purana was composed.